cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      GUIs using vector graphics.
    - The whole project can be build with the free VS2010 Express-Edition for C#.
-   - Available are the .NET crypto provider, libraries like GMP, Crypto++ via wrappers and BouncyCastle for C#.
+   - Available are the .NET crypto provider, libraries like GMP/MPIR, Crypto++ via wrappers and BouncyCastle for C#.
    - Beta versions (for developers and end users) are published regularly since July 2008.